Amsterdam/vergunningcheck/CONTRIBUTING.md

 lerna add cowsay --scope=@vergunningcheck/client
 ```

-To remove a package, remove the dependency from the package.json manually, then:
+To remove a package, remove the dependency from the package.json manually, then;

 ```
 lerna clean -y